UK income tax rates 2024/25: maximise your allowance

 One of the most attractive tax incentives offered by the EIS is 30% income tax relief.
 This relief enables an investor to claim back up to 30% of the sum they invest into the EIS from their income tax bill of the current or previous tax year.

-With the annual EIS investment maximum standing at £1 million in 2023/24 (or £2m should everything over £1m be invested into knowledge-intensive companies [KICs]), this can enable taxpayers to claim annual income tax relief of up to £600,000.
+With the annual EIS investment maximum standing at £1 million in 2024/25 (or £2m should everything over £1m be invested into knowledge-intensive companies [KICs]), this can enable taxpayers to claim annual income tax relief of up to £600,000, ultimately reducing the overall tax liability on both employment earnings and other revenue streams.

 2. Seed Enterprise Investment Scheme (SEIS)